pullmana8/louisiana-clean-air/README.md

-### Louisiana Clean
+### Louisiana Clean Air
 #### Better Air, Healthier Life

 What is a better way to have clean air in your home?

-Contact us @ thamarsai.caldwell@louisianaca.com or antonette.caldwell@louisianaca.com for more information regarding these products.
+Contact us at thamarsai.caldwell@louisianaca.com or antonette.caldwell@louisianaca.com for more information regarding these products.

 Currently, we are under development to create a blog as well as an e-commerce style website to showcase the HYLA products.